JOINING GIRL SCOUTS

 Our Council has an online way to find and join a Girl Scout troop near you: Finding a Girl Scout Troop in NC Coastal Pines Council.
-To be able to control our troop and patrol sizes, Troop 1806 only allows a limited number of girls to join us through the online system.
+To be able to control our troop and patrol sizes, Troop 1806 only allows a limited number of girls to join us through the online system - be sure to ask us first about openings in Troop 1806 before using the online system.
 Adults can join us through the online system.

 FORMING A NEW TROOP 1806 PATROL: Troop 1806 allows new patrols to form at any time, at any of our grade levels (first grade through fifth grade).
 A new patrol requires a minimum of four girls and two adults willing to be leaders.
 Every May, we bridge out our 5th graders who are graduating to 6th grade Cadettes, but right after that new Daisy patrols form for rising first graders.